 Under the MSSIP, each Fleet manages a share of the Mothership Sector Annual Threshold equal to that Fleet's percentage of the mothership pollock allocation.
-In 2016, three Fleets participated in the MSSIP, consisting of nineteen Vessels.
+In 2017, three Fleets participated in the MSSIP, consisting of nineteen Vessels.
 Two of these Fleets participated as a Pooled Fleet, where the Fleets' shares of salmon bycatch were aggregated.
 Each Fleet avoided Chinook salmon bycatch such that total incidental catch remained significantly below the Fleet's share of the Annual Threshold, thus generating Salmon Savings Credits.
 At the end of the season, the total Salmon Savings Credits generated by each Fleet or Pooled Fleet was disaggregated and distributed to each Vessel in proportion to the Vessel's percentage of contribution to the Fleet's pollock allocation.
 Accordingly, Vessels participating in a Fleet with lower Chinook salmon bycatch generated more Salmon Savings Credits than Vessels participating in a Fleet with higher bycatch.

-During the course of the 2016 fishery, the MSSIP and RHC program implemented a total of eight fishing closure areas in order to avoid bycatch of Chinook salmon.
-Under the terms of the

-Agreement, the "Chinook Salmon Conservation Area" (approximately 735 square miles) remained closed to Vessels participating in the MSSIP during the entire 2016 "A" season.
-In addition, seven Bycatch Avoidance Areas were identified and closed to mothership Fleets with higher bycatch in the RHC program during the 2016 "A" season.
-During the "B" season, no Bycatch Avoidance Areas were closed to mothership Fleets in the RHC program.
+During the course of the 2017 fishery, the MSSIP and RHC program applied a total of nineteen fishing closure areas in order to avoid bycatch of either Chinook or chum salmon.
+Under the terms of the Agreement, the "Chinook Salmon Conservation Area" (approximately 735 square miles) remained closed to Vessels participating in the MSSIP during the entire 2017 "A" season.
+In addition, twelve Bycatch Avoidance Areas were identified and closed to mothership Fleets with higher Chinook salmon bycatch in the RHC program during the 2017 "A" season.
+During the 2017 "B" season, six Bycatch Avoidance Areas were closed to mothership Fleets in the RHC program based on chum salmon bycatch rates.
 Maps and effective dates of the Chinook Salmon Conservation Area closure and the Bycatch Avoidance Area closures are shown in Appendix 1.

-During 2016, Fleets maintained operations and communication protocols consistent with the Best Management Practices.
-There were no reports of contingencies resulting in temporary non-use of a salmon excluder in 2016.
+During 2017, Fleets maintained operations and communication protocols consistent with the Best Management Practices.
+There were no reports of contingencies resulting in temporary non-use of a salmon excluder in 2017.